hyriver/pygeohydro/README.rst

     dem = hds.dem_bygeom(wshed.geometry)

-Then, we can get climate data and streamflow observations:
+We can also get climate data and streamflow observations for the selected location:

 .. code-block:: python

     clm_loc = hds.deymet_byloc(wshed.lon, wshed.lat, start=wshed.start, end=wshed.end)
     clm_loc['Q (cms)'] = hds.nwis(wshed.station_id, wshed.start, wshed.end)

-The watershed geometry can be used to mask the gridded data:
+Other than point-based data, gridded data can also be accessed.
+Furthermore, the watershed geometry can be used to mask the gridded data:

 .. code-block:: python